aras-p/aras-p.hugo/content/blog/2023/01-float-compr-1-generic.md

 * If you need decompression faster than 2GB/s, use **lz4**, which goes at around 5GB/s.
 While zstd at level -5 is roughly the same compression ratio and compression performance as lz4, the decompression is still quite a bit slower. lz4 does not reach more than 2.2x compression ratio on this data set though.
+* If you need best compression ratio out of these four, then **brotli** can do that, but compression will not be fast.
+Decompression will not be fast either; curiously brotli is slower to decompress than even zlib.
 * There's basically no reason to use **zlib**, except for the reason that it likely exists everywhere due to its age.

+Which place exactly on the Pareto front is important to you, depends on your use case:
+* If compression happens once on some server, and the result is used thousands/millions of times, then you much more care about compression ratio, and not so much about compression performance.
+A library like brotli seems to be targeted at exact this use case.
+* On the completely opposite side, you might want to "stream" some data exactly once, for example some realtime application sending profiling data for realtime viewing.
+You are compressing it once, and decompressing it once, and all you care about is whether the overhead of compression/decompression saves enough space to transmit it faster. lz4 is primarily targeted at use cases like this.
+* If your scenario is similar to a "game save", then for each compression ("save"), there's probably a handful of decompressions ("load") expected.
+  You care both about compression performance, and about decompression performance.
+Smaller file like with brotli level 11 would be nice, but if it means almost three minutes of user waiting (as opposed to "one second"), then that's no good.

+My use case here is similar to a "game save"; as in if compressing this data set takes longer than one or two seconds then it's not acceptable.
+Later posts will keep this in mind, and I will not even explore the "slow" compression approaches much.

+In general, know your use case!
+And don't just blindly use "maximum" compression level; in many libraries it does not buy you much, but compression becomes much, much slower (brotli here seems to be an exception - while compression is definitely much slower, going from level 10 to the maximum level 11 does increase compression ratio quite a bit).

 #### What's next?